 IKEA is also looking into finding new suppliers in Africa.
 A new relationship with a supplier is not simple, but it’s important that IKEA keeps exploring new avenues.
 “We’d love to make something in Africa and are exploring two different tracks at the moment but nothing is confirmed yet,” said James Futcher.

 Another idea, as well as local production, was to make several products available Open Source.
 If it isn’t possible to buy IKEA products, there are only two stores in Africa at the moment, would it be possible for IKEA designs to be produced independently?

 All the designers have made products that pose a challenge in the production process going forward.
 Right now, we’re in the heart the of the product development stage.

 Issa Diabaté and IKEA Designer Kevin Gouriou are looking into a set of blueprints for a modular house and simple chair.
 Issa is curious how different interpretations of the drawings can bring something richer to the collection.
 “Depending on where those objects are built, they can take on different personalities.
 If you download the drawings in West Africa and built off those drawings the objects will be very different if you download the drawings in China or in South America for instance,” he said.

-“At the end of the day what it’s going to be is a global collection, with more than 40 pieces in all stores, available all around the world and in online sales.
+“At the end of the day what it’s going to be is a global collection, with around 30 pieces in all stores, available all around the world and in online sales.
 This is a great way to get the message out about the creative explosion in Africa,” said Head of Design at IKEA, Marcus Engman.

 We’ll be checking in on the progress of the products in the collection in the coming weeks, so you won’t have to wait until early in 2019 for the official launch to hear more about ÖVERALLT.